jmschabdach/bootstrap-tabdrop/README.md

 bootstrap-tabdrop
 =================

-A dropdown tab tool for @twitter bootstrap forked from Stefan Petre's (of eyecon.ro), improvements by @jschab
+A dropdown tab tool for @twitter bootstrap forked from Stefan Petre's (of eyecon.ro), improvements by @jschab and @josephdburdick

 The dropdown tab appears when your tabs do not all fit in the same row.